awans/awans-org/content/post/2021-03-10-the-perspective.md

 While we owe our evolutionary and cultural inheritance gratitude and a broad deference, there are exceptions.

 Death is a tragedy.
-It is possible for beings like us to be immortal with voluntary death.
-There is a kind of mass delusion we're under because the alternative is unimaginable. [^bostrom]
+It is possible, in the long run, for beings like us to be immortal.
+We are under a mass delusion that death is good because the alternative is unimaginable, or too painful to confront. [^bostrom]

 There are predictable ways that evolution may fail us.
 Cases where different tradeoffs may be appropriate for our environment today compared to the past, cases where our values and evolution's diverge, and cases where we can do things that evolution simply could not. [^bostrom2]